Birth Name: Sebastian Andreeson

 The main protagonist of the series, he's a nerdy tech guru with a fascination with technology.
-While Jobs remains indirectly touched by the events around him, remaining a perfectly normal human throughout the series, his morals and hope make him a pillar of support to the others.
+While Jobs is indirectly touched by the events around him, remaining a perfectly normal human throughout the series, his morals and hope make him a pillar of support to the others.

-The Artifact: His name "Jobs" was taken for Steve Jobs, and occasionally other characters lampshade it's a comparatively obscure name to pick compared to, say, "Gates".
+- The Artifact: His name "Jobs" was taken for Steve Jobs, and occasionally other characters lampshade it's a comparatively obscure name to pick compared to, say, "Gates".
 The series was written in the early 2000s; fast forward as little as three years after the series concluded and Steve Jobs is a household name.

-Audience Surrogate: He's the first viewpoint character and retains the POV for most of the first book.
+- Audience Surrogate: He's the first viewpoint character and retains the POV for most of the first book.
 Also, he has a much milder personality, not to mention being saner, than most of the other prominent teenagers except perhaps Violet.

-Teen Genius: Jobs is just a teenager, but is far more intelligent in technological matters than some adults.
+- Teen Genius: Jobs is just a teenager, but is far more intelligent in technological matters than some adults.

-White Male Lead: Despite the extremely diverse cast, Jobs fits the bill perfectly.
+- White Male Lead: Despite the extremely diverse cast, Jobs fits the bill perfectly.

 Birth Name: Romeo Gonzalez